What is an Engineer?

 The engineer is responsible for the practical application of scientific knowledge and mathematical principles to the development of products or the solution of problems of a technical nature for the benefit of society.

-At base, the engineer exercises creativity.
+Engineering is creative, pulling together our knowledge of the world and how it works, to develop new products or solutions.
 The successful development of a quality product or the solution to a technical problem can be very satisfying whether working as an individual or as part of a team.

 In applying scientific knowledge, the engineer must take into account various non-technical aspects of a design such as its usefulness to the end-user, its quality, reliability, time to complete development, and cost.
 There are often conflicts between competing criteria such as the cost and quality aspects of a design, so engineers must use their training and experience try to produce the best solution possible within these real world constraints.